Why should I become a Pegasystems certified professional?

 - The Certified Senior Pega Marketing Consultant (CSPMC) certification was retired on December 31, 2018.
 All CSPMC certifications earned prior to that date remain valid.

-- The Certified UI Specialist (CUIS) 7.1 certification exam will be retired on February 28, 2019.
-All CUIS certifications earned prior to that date will remain valid.
+- The Certified UI Specialist (CUIS) 7.1 certification exam was retired on February 28, 2019.
+All CUIS certifications earned prior to that date remain valid.

 Exam Policy Questions